rubymem/bundler-leak/README.md

 ## Description

-Patch-level verification for [bundler].
+The best tool to find leaky gems in your dependencies.
+Make sure memory leaks are not in your gem dependencies.

 ## Features

-* Checks for memory leaks of gems in `Gemfile.lock`.
+* Checks for memory leaks of gems in `Gemfile.lock`
-* Prints memory leak information.
+* Prints memory leak information
-* Does not require a network connection.
+* Does not require a network connection

 ## Synopsis